Handyman Liability Insurance in California: What You Need to Know

 Optional But Recommended Insurance Policies for Handymen

-• Example: You install cabinets incorrectly, delaying a home sale—this policy covers the client’s financial loss.
+Example: If you install cabinets incorrectly, causing a delay in a home sale, this omissions insurance policy covers the client’s financial losses.

-• Protects your tools whether at a job site, in transit, or in storage.
+Protects your tools whether at a job site, in transit, or in storage—this type of coverage is sometimes referred to as inland marine insurance.

-• Example: Your power drill set is stolen from your truck—this policy pays for replacements.
+Example: Your power drill set is stolen from your truck—this policy pays for replacements or repair costs for damaged tools and equipment.

-• Covers accidents involving work vehicles like vans and trucks.
+Covers accidents involving work vehicles like vans and trucks under a commercial auto policy.

-• Required if you own vehicles used for business operations.
+Required if you own vehicles used for business purposes; vehicles used for business activities must be covered by a commercial auto policy.

-• Covers business assets like office space, storage units, and equipment inside.
+Covers business assets like office space, storage units, and equipment inside, and can cover damage from events such as fire, theft, vandalism, or weather.

 How Much Does Handyman Insurance Cost in California?

-The cost of handyman liability insurance varies based on:
+The cost of handyman liability insurance is influenced by several factors, including:

 On average, California handymen pay: